 HAND Member Mixers | A platform for members to strengthen relationships, cultivate new partnerships, and connect with decision-makers or future clients.

-Housing Indicator Tool (HIT) is a one-of-a-kind platform that provides the most up-to-date information on housing production across the region, with a comparison to established local housing targets.
+Housing Indicator Tool (HIT).
+Grounded in racial equity, this is a one-of-a-kind platform that provides the most up-to-date information on housing production across the region, with a comparison to established local housing targets.
 Check out the HIT Hub, where you can access the HIT Dashboard and its companion piece, Compounding Interests, Compounding Inequities: Racism, Housing, and Our Region’s Responsibility to Act.

 Access to Capital

 Equity In Action.
-HAND and Greystone teamed up to create Equity in Action!
-This initiative honors HAND’s commitment to center racial equity, models for our members what it means to start unraveling racial inequities, and creates equitable solutions aimed at BIPOC real estate developers who are met with the obstacle of accessing the capital needed to execute their plans to revitalize communities.
-ALL institutional HAND Members are eligible to participate.
-Developers of color are strongly encouraged to apply.
+HAND and Greystone have teamed up to create Equity in Action!
+This initiative honors HAND’s commitment to center racial equity, models for our members what it means to engage in this work, and creates equitable solutions aimed at real estate developers who identify as Black, Indigenous, and people of color.
+Equity in Action is designed to support these groups, who are often met with the obstacle of accessing the capital needed to execute their plans to revitalize communities.
 Learn more here.

-HAND is a member of a number of coalitions that are committed to advancing our region’s progress on housing affordability, including the DC Housing Priorities Coalition.
+HAND is a member of a number of coalitions that are committed to advancing our region’s progress on housing affordability and equitable development, including the DC Housing Priorities Coalition.

-Salary & Benefits Survey provides HAND’s nonprofit members with critical data and information to ensure organizations are competitive in the provision of salaries and benefits offered to their employees.
+Salary & Benefits Survey.
+This biennial survey provides HAND’s nonprofit members with critical data and information to ensure organizations are competitive and equitable in the provision of salaries and benefits offered to their employees.

 TAKE THE NEXT STEPS: